vLeeH/Tools/README.md

 - Using Tkinter

 ### 📧 Mail
-A script to send a machine file by email. <br>
+A script to send a machine file and messages by email.. <br>
 - Send Computer Informations and email
 - Send Ip's
 - Send login data